BU-Spark/ds-boston-bpda-br-election/TEAM1/README.md

 ![alt text](./readme_images/Full_Data_Gender/electorate_gender_graph.png)

-Above, we plot the total number of men and women Brazilian Immigrant Voters by year from years 1998 to 2018.
-The number of total voters has increased for each dataset analyzed, and the increase is especially notable from 2010 onwards.
+Above, we plot the total number of men and women Brazilian Immigrantsby year from years 1998 to 2018.
+The number of Brazilian immigrants has increased for each year analyzed, and the increase is especially notable from 2010 onwards.

-* There are consistently more women than men voters, and the disparity between women and men voters increased from 1998 to 2006 before and gradually decreasing to lower than 2006 levels by 2018.
+* There are consistently more women than men in the electorate, and the disparity between women and men increased from 1998 to 2006 and gradually decreasing to lower than 2006 levels by 2018.
-* Specifically,in 1998, 59% of the voters were women.
-At the peak disparity in 2006, 60.8% of the voters were women.
+* Specifically,in 1998, 59% of the electorate were women.
+At the peak disparity in 2006, 60.8% of the electorate were women.
 In 2010, the electorate consisted of 60% women, and ultimately the electorate was 58% women in 2018.

 *Brazilian Immigrant Electorate Education Levels (Women)*